mahakanakala/toxins/README.md

 * [Notebook/Markdown/Slide DeckTitle](link)
 * [Blog Post](link)

-## Contact
-* If you haven't joined the SF Brigade Slack, [you can do that here](http://c4sf.me/slack).
-* Our slack channel is `#datasci-projectname`
-* Feel free to contact team leads with any questions or if you are interested in contributing!

 ---

 # Cookiecutter Modern Data Science (file structure manager)
 [Cookiecutter] template for starting a Data Science project with modern, fast Python tools.

 ## Features
 * [Pipenv] for managing packages and virtualenvs in a modern way.
 * [Prefect] for modern pipelines and data workflow.
 * [Weights and Biases] for experiment tracking.